-Routines keep my world going smoothly.
+Daily routines with cerebral palsy improves my daily life and well-being.
+I’m organized out of necessity.
 People often say to me, “You are so organized!”
-While I’m positive that there is some truth in that I’m organized, I also believe it has to do with having a disability.
-Relying on others involves routines to keep the household and my basic needs going.
+While I’m positive that there is some truth in that statement, I know I’m organized, I also believe a huge reason why I am organized has to do with having a disability.
+Relying on others involves routines to keep the household and my basic needs being met.

 Here is my routine (as crazy as it might look, but as you’ll see anything is possible.)